Table of contents

 video

 I guess this technique works best for individuals with longer legs and/or more strength, and is best used when Uke has legs horizontally close together.
+I think it is more efficacious than simple O Soto Gari to throw heavy individuals when able to output force.

 Ne Waza